James Madison Dukes football: Mickey Matthews era (1999–2013)

 A $62 million stadium expansion to Bridgeforth was completed in 2011, adding an upper deck, club seating and 17 private suites.
-Bridgeforth's official seating capacity is approximately 24,877, and is designed so it may be expanded to seat over 40,000.
+Bridgeforth's official seating capacity is approximately 24,877, and is designed so it can be expanded to seat over 40,000.

-Matthews gained his 100th career victory on October 6, 2012 in a 13–10 win over the Towson Tigers.
+Matthews gained his 100th career victory on October 6, 2012, in a 13–10 win over the Towson Tigers.

 At the end of the 2013 season, after going 6–6 and missing the FCS playoff for the fourth time in five years, Mickey Matthews was let go as the head football coach after 15 seasons at the helm for the JMU Dukes.

 Everett Withers era (2014–2015)

 On December 21, 2013, Everett Withers, assistant head coach and co-defensive coordinator at Ohio State was named as the sixth head coach in the program's history by athletic director, Jeff Bourne.
 Prior to his work at Ohio State, Withers was interim head coach for North Carolina during the 2011 season after the dismissal of Butch Davis.
 His first win as interim head coach at North Carolina was against the Mickey Matthews led James Madison Dukes on September 3, 2011.
-While at JMU Withers compiled a 19-7 overall mark while making playoff appearances in both of his years in Harrisonburg.
+While at JMU Withers compiled a 19–7 overall mark while making playoff appearances in both of his years in Harrisonburg.
 He also helped JMU receive national attention when ESPN's College GameDay show traveled to Harrisonburg to feature the 2015 Dukes.